 Financial cost of dementia

-Research conducted by the Alzheimer's Society, for its report Dementia UK: Second edition, shows that there will be 850,000 people living with dementia in the UK by 2015.
+Research conducted by the Alzheimer's Society in 2014 for its report Dementia UK: Update shows that there would be 850,000 people living with dementia in the UK by 2015.
 This will cost the UK £26 billion a year.

 Two-thirds (£17.4 billion) of the cost of dementia is paid by people with dementia and their families, either in unpaid care (£11.6 billion) or in paying for private social care.
 This is in contrast to other conditions, such as heart disease and cancer, where the NHS provides care that is free at the point of use.